-Two key challenges facing the horticultural sector are micro-contamination of baby leaf salads and field herbs and poor stand establishment of light seeded crops due to capping of the soil surface.
-Capping can impede seedling emergence, delay stand establishment and reduce plant populations impacting the quantity and quality of the final yield.
+The project will address two key challenges facing the horticultural sector are micro-contamination of baby leaf salads and field herbs and poor stand establishment of small seeded crops due to capping of the soil surface.
+Contamination of baby leafy salads and field grown herbs with soil and/or pathogenic micro-organisms can result in a significant cost to the industry due to analysis costs, product wastage, delayed marketing (reduced shelf-life), supply restrictions, additional hygiene requirements and customer concerns.
+Capping can impede seedling emergence, delay stand establishment and reduce plant populations, which impacts the quantity and quality of the final yield.

-- Optimum application rates and PAM formulations to prevent capping and mitigate soil splash on a range of crust susceptible soils,
+a) Optimum application rates and PAM formulations to prevent capping and mitigate soil splash on a range of crust susceptible soils,

-- seedling emergence and splash contamination trials,
+b) Seedling emergence and splash contamination trials,

-- Design and development of a PAM sprayer that can be readily retro-fitted to the back of a range of seed drills,
+c) Design and development of a PAM sprayer that can be readily retro-fitted to the back of a range of seed drills,

 d) Field trial assessment of optimal PAM formulations and application rates.